Access to Justice

 Legal issues compound other social and economic challenges creating a dire situation for those in need of assistance.

-People who experience disadvantage come from a range of groups, 13 of those groups are identified in our consultation papers.
+People who experience disadvantage come from a range of groups, 13 of those groups are identified in the Final Report.

 However, we recognise that people often experience complex and multiple levels of disadvantage.